 Can You Drywall Over a Mirror?

-The short answer is yes, but drywall can wiggle and be out of place since you have an unstable mirror subgrade; it is possible but not recommended, especially for an expansive mirror wall.
+The short answer is yes, but drywall can wiggle and be out of place since you have an unstable mirror subgrade; it is possible but not recommended, especially for an expansive wall.

 You may want to remove your mirror instead.
-What you’ll need to do is pry back one side of the mirror slowly using two flat bars.
+What you’ll need to do is pry back one side of the panel slowly using two flat bars.
 You’ll hear a “peeling” noise; it is just the drywall’s paper facing coming off.

 Now take joint drywall compound and use it to coat over the areas where the paper has peeled off: Prime and paint.